razzkumar/imgx/README.md

 imgx builds upon the original imaging library with several improvements:

+- **Instance-based API**: Modern method-chaining API for cleaner, more readable code
+- **Automatic metadata tracking**: Operations are automatically recorded and can be embedded as XMP metadata
 - **Modernized codebase** using Go 1.21+ features:
   - Range over int (`for range 256`)
   - Built-in `min`/`max` functions
   - `WaitGroup.Go()` for goroutine management
   - `b.Loop()` for benchmarks
 - **Improved code organization**: Refactored complex functions for better maintainability
-- **CLI tool**: Full-featured command-line interface for batch processing
+- **CLI tool**: Full-featured command-line interface for batch processing with metadata support
 - **Active development**: Regular updates and new features
 - **Better documentation**: Comprehensive examples and usage guides
+- **Backward compatible**: Functional API still available for existing code

 We're grateful to the original author for creating such a solid foundation for image processing in Go!